Fabrice Martin: World TeamTennis

 Martin has played four seasons with World TeamTennis, making his debut with the Philadelphia Freedoms in 2016.
 Martin was named 2016 WTT Male Rookie of the Year playing for the Philadelphia Freedoms.
 He was tied for first in the league with teammate Naomi Broady in winning percentage in mixed doubles and was also fourth in men's doubles.
 He played for the Freedoms 2016–2019, and it has been announced that he will be joining the Philadelphia Freedoms during the 2020 WTT season set to begin 12 July.

-Martin paired up with Taylor Townsend for mixed doubles and the combination of Taylor Fritz and Donald Young (tennis) in men's doubles.
+Martin paired up with Taylor Townsend for mixed doubles and the combination of Taylor Fritz and Donald Young in men's doubles.
 The Freedoms earned the No. 1 seed in WTT Playoffs, but would ultimately fall to the New York Empire, who went on to win the Championship, in the semifinals.